-Delbert Mann’s Separate Tables (1958) sheds light on an often misunderstood subject: what it means to be judgmental.
+Delbert Mann’s film Separate Tables (1958) sheds light on what it means to be judgmental.
 It is not judgmental to believe or declare that a person’s actions are wrong; it is to look down on the person for their wrong actions and reject them.
-A judgmental person is the moral equivalent of a racist: Whereas a racist believes their race is superior to other races, a judgmental person believes they are superior to a member of the human race.
+A judgmental person believes they are superior to another human being.

 Mrs. Railton-Bell (Gladys Cooper) believes that she is better than other people.
 As a member of the English upper class, she has “no curiosity about the working classes” and refers to Major Pollock (David Niven) as an “awfully common little man.”
 Looking down on the Major increases her self-worth, making her feel superior to him.
 With her wealth and fortune, Mrs. Railton-Bell is judgmental because of her pride.